 The Enrichment Program, implemented by IIE on behalf of the U.S. Department of State Bureau of Educational and Cultural Affairs (ECA), offers Fulbright Visiting Scholars a variety of activities that enhance their exchange programs.
 Enrichment programs help scholars to navigate the complexities of the exchange program, access the network of Fulbright Scholars, enhance their professional skills, and consider topics of global importance.

-From November 2022-July 2023, in-person and virtual enrichment activities are offered to Fulbright Visiting Scholars and Fulbright Scholars in Residence.
+Throughout the year, in-person and virtual enrichment activities are offered to Fulbright Visiting Scholars and Fulbright Scholars in Residence.
 These activities are designed to further the Fulbright Program's goal of increasing mutual understanding between the people of the U.S. and people of other countries while providing valuable personal and professional experiences.

 National Enrichment Programs